 As we mentioned earlier, after a period of six years, your debt becomes statute-barred but it is not necessarily “written off”.
 This means that there are certain cases in which your creditors can still pursue you and ask you to make payments towards your debt.

 A debt being statute-barred protects you from your creditors in a court of law.
 Your creditors cannot get a money judgement or a CCJ against you and they also do not hold the power to make you bankrupt.
-However, as the debt still technically exists, your creditors can still contact you and ask you for payment if they are not regulated by the FCA.
+However, the debt still technically exists.

 There are examples of certain types of debt that do not require court action for them to take money from you even if your debt is statute-barred.
 This applies to certain cases such as the Department of Work and Pensions (DWP), local authority benefit overpayments and HMRC tax credit overpayments.

 The reason for this is that these creditors can easily deduct money from your wages to take care of your debts owed to them without ever having to go to court.

 Understanding debt collection laws time limit UK